The Celestial Sea

 An anchor drops down from the sky.
 It is attached to a chain.
 A sailor climbs down the chain.
 By the time he reaches the earth, he has drowned.
 The Celestial Sea is the sea over our heads, an upside down world; another version of reality.
 Visual technology is this sea.
 We visit the virtual and it visits us but to pass through the membrane of reality would be too great a transition for either state to survive; so we maintain a constantly shifting boundary between what is real and what is virtual.

 In 'Cruising, 1980,' two ships pass each other on a reflective sea.
 They flash their lights at each other in a brief interval of mutual attraction and then pass each other by.
 In 'SCREENPLAY, 2013,' the text for a screenplay scrolls across a monitor.
 The screenplay is a long monologue, with camera angles, locations and performance notes, in which a woman discusses her experience of the Celestial Sea and her subsequent inability to connect to her former version of reality.
 The sculpture 'Celestial Sea,' is a giant reflective bronze anchor and chain that looks as if it has just fallen from the sky and crashed into the floor.
 A series of paintings depict the paths of virtual lights within a 3D computer program as they sweep across virtual space.
 They are paintings of the substance of the virtual; the medium of the celestial sea.
-The patterns formed by the virtual lights look like passages from Kandinsky, Kupka, Emma Kunz, and Delaunay suggesting that their visionary forms of abstraction had seen a piece of the future.

 By Matthew Weinstein